RoneoOrg/jamstack.club/archetypes/theme-template.md

   - Unibit
   - Vuepress

+# At least one cms is required.
+If your theme uses no CMS, please leave a line with "No CMS"
 cms:
-  - No CMS # at least one cms is required.
-If your theme uses no CMS, please leave a line with "No CMS"
+  - No CMS
   - Contentful
   - DatoCMS
   - Forestry